-Following initial recognition, Intangible Assets are carried at Fair Value by reference to an active market, or where no active market exists, at Amortised replacement cost (modern equivalent assets basis).
+Following initial recognition, Intangible Assets are carried at Current Value by reference to an active market, or where no active market exists, at Amortised replacement cost (modern equivalent assets basis).
 Internally-developed software is held at historic cost to reflect the opposing effects of increases and development costs and technological advances.

-Depreciation, Amortisation and Impairments
+Depreciation and Impairments

-Assets under construction are not depreciated.
-Otherwise, Depreciation and Amortisation are charged to write off the costs or valuation of property, plant and equipment and intangible non-current assets, less any residual value, over their Useful Economic Lives, on a straight line basis (with the exception of assets acquired under finance leases).
+Depreciation is charged to write off the costs or valuation of property, plant and equipment and intangible noncurrent assets, less any residual value, over their Useful Economic Lives, on a straight line basis.
 The Useful Economic Life of an Asset is the period over which the Authority expects to obtain economic benefits or service potential from the Asset.
 This is specific to the Authority and may be shorter than the physical life of the Asset itself.
 The Useful Economic Life and Residual Values are reviewed each year end, with the effect of any changes recognised on a prospective basis.
 The approximate average useful lives (depreciation periods) are categorised below: